 The mission of the Maryland Classic Youth Orchestras is to nurture, develop and advance young talented musicians in a quality orchestral program.

 The Music Center at Strathmore is regarded for having one of the most beautiful and acoustically desirable concert halls in the world.
 The center also boasts an education center with offices, studios, and rehearsal suites to support unprecedented partnerships between Strathmore, the Baltimore Symphony Orchestra, Washington Performing Arts, National Philharmonic, Levine School of Music, and CityDance Ensemble.

-MCYO offers three full orchestras, a chamber orchestra, two string orchestras, a harp ensemble and chamber ensembles to over 450 talented musicians in grades 3-12.
+MCYO offers three full orchestras, a chamber ensemble, two string orchestras, small ensembles and chamber groups to over 450 talented musicians in grades 3-12.
 Auditions for MCYO are held annually in late August.